-ODOT is conducting a Road Safety Audit of U.S. 20 at Granger Avenue and Independence Highway because the intersections are among the top 5% of the worst crash sites in the state.
-ODOT is committed to studying these intersections to determine the best safety improvements to implement.
+In 2012, ODOT conducted a Road Safety Audit (RSA) of U.S. 20 at Granger Avenue and Independence Highway because the intersections are among the top 5% of the worst crash sites in the state.
+ODOT committed to studying these intersections to determine the best safety improvements to implement.

-Each year, the Oregon Department of Transportation identifies its top 5% of high crash locations on state highways in Oregon.
+Each year, ODOT identifies its top 5% of high crash locations on state highways in Oregon.
 The ranking is known as the Safety Priority Index System, or SPIS.